 - Large barns or sheds in poor repair with rotten floors and structures.

 - Isolation from other people and sources of assistance in emergencies.

 - Roads that may become impassable in severe weather.

 Whether you choose urban or rural, a balance must be maintained between building security and fire safety.
 Barred windows cannot serve as an escape route.
 Double deadbolt locks require a key to unlock from either side of the door.
 Either security "feature" could make escape in a fire difficult or impossible.

 Protect your property

-Tenants — never assume that your landlord's insurance will cover the contents of your apartment in the event of a fire or a theft.
+Never assume that your landlord's insurance will cover the contents of your apartment in the event of a fire or a theft.
 What if your basement apartment leaks and water destroys your computer?
 Make sure you have sufficient tenant's insurance.
 Each tenant requires their own contents insurance.

 In general, look for functional smoke detectors installed near sleeping spaces.
-Even if you were asleep, you should be able to hear the smoke detector alarm with the door closed.
+Even if you are asleep, you should be able to hear the smoke detector alarm with the door closed.
 Look for alternative exits and their practicality if you couldn't see due to darkness or smoke.